git-ecosystem/git-credential-manager/docs/usage.md

 Set your user-level Git configuration (`~/.gitconfig`) to use GCM Core.
 If you pass `--system` to these commands, they act on the system-level Git configuration (`/etc/gitconfig`) instead.

+### azure-repos (experimental)

+Interact with the Azure Repos host provider to manage the authentication authority cache.